-Melissa Craft, PhD, APRN-CNS, AOCN, Senior Associate Dean, Interim, and Associate Professor
+Melissa Craft, PhD, APRN-CNS, AOCN, Associate Dean for Clinical Affairs, and Associate Professor

-Barbara W. Carlson, PhD, RN, FGSA, Associate Dean for Research and Professor
+Barbara W. Carlson, PhD, RN, FGSA, Associate Dean for Research, Scholarship and PhD studies and Professor

-Emily J. Jones, PhD, RNC-OB, FAHA, FPCNA, PhD Program Director, Graduate Liaison and Associate Professor
+Emily J. Jones, PhD, RNC-OB, FAHA, FPCNA, PhD Program Director, Associate Professor

 For a complete listing of the departmental graduate faculty visit this web site